Timer events are events triggered by a defined timer.

 A timer can be defined either as a static value (e.g.

 PT3D) or as an expression.
-There are two common ways for using an expression:
+There are two common ways to use an expression:

 = date and time(expirationDate) - date and time(creationDate))

-If the expression belongs to a timer start event of the process then it is evaluated on deploying the process.
+If the expression belongs to a timer start event of the process, it is evaluated on deploying the process.
 Otherwise, it is evaluated on activating the timer catch event.
-The evaluation must result either in a
+The evaluation must result in either a